-Every individual is entitled to his or her own history.
+Every individual is entitled to his or her own history, his or her life story.

 It is difficult to grow up to be a psychologically-healthy adult without having had one’s own history.
 Traditionally, the family is the repository of knowledge about the child.
-Children separated from their families of origin do not have daily access to this source of information about their personal histories.
+Children separated from their families of origin in adoption or other ways do not have daily access to this source of information about their personal histories.
 It becomes more difficult for them to develop a strong sense of self and to understand how the past may influence present behaviors.
 Without this awareness, it will be more difficult for them to make conscious choices and to take responsibility for their own behaviors.
-For this reason, we believe a lifebook should be made for each child.
-It is never too late nor too early to make a lifebook.
+For this reason, we believe a Lifebook should be made for each child.
+It is never too late nor too early to make a Lifebook.

 A Lifebook Can: